Table of Contents

-When you work hard to create engaging content you ensure you have inputs from multiple team members who specialize in their skill set.
+When you work hard to create engaging content, you ensure you have inputs from multiple team members who specialize in their skill sets.
 Coordinating with them often leads to a lengthy exchange of emails that are difficult to keep track of.
 It doesn’t help either that these emails haven’t changed much since their inception.

 Recently a study concluded that 60% of people wait at least two days before responding to their email.
 This accumulated pause in your editorial workflow can throw a wrench in your deadlines, impacting your marketing goals.
 A one-on-one call may also be challenging when you have a large distributed team on board.

 Then there are plugins like Multicollab that go beyond just offering a live chat.
-They allow editing through typing changes directly into the plugin on website pages and posts against the exact components that require revision, like the text, image, or any other media.
-This makes the process of first typing the content on Google docs and then pasting them onto your site, redundant.
+They allow editing by typing changes directly into the plugin on website pages and posts against the exact components that require revision, like the text, image, or any other media.
+This makes the process of first typing the content on Google Docs and then pasting them onto your site redundant.

 It is important to clearly define task ownership for all team members before they can start working on any content production process.
-Setting expectations from each role and outlining their scope of work will allow for a smooth flow of contribution.
+Setting expectations for each role and outlining the scope of work will allow for a smooth flow of contributions.

-Once again here WordPress team collaboration plugin- Multicollab, which lubricates the joints of collaboration with its inline commenting feature.
-You can assign comments, mention or tag colleagues, and reply to and resolve these comments just like in Google docs.
+Once again, here is the WordPress team collaboration plugin- Multicollab, which lubricates the joints of collaboration with its inline commenting feature.
+You can assign comments, mention or tag colleagues, and reply to and resolve these comments just like in Google Docs.
 These comments can be filtered by user, content category, and time stamp.

 Multicollab makes it possible to edit faster with its inline commenting tool.
 Here members can receive email notifications when they are mentioned in a comment.
 However, a quick turnaround time for publishing through greater cooperation is only one aspect of this challenge.

-Apart from inline commenting Multicollab also produces advanced reports and will soon be integrated with Slack and allow for documents to be attached in the comments.
-Discover here all the hacks you need to run your next project efficiently.
-Keep it super organized with these new editorial workflow tools.
+Apart from inline commenting, Multicollab produces advanced reports and offers Slack integration and allows for documents to be attached in the comments.
+Discover here all the hacks you need to run your next project efficiently and keep it super organized with the powerful new editorial workflow tool that Multicollab is.